mzivic7/endcord/configuration.md

 - `downloads_path = None`
     Directory where to store downloaded files.
 Set to None to use 'Downloads' directory (cross platform).
 - `limit_chat_buffer = 100`
     Number of messages kept in chat buffer.
 Initial buffer is 50 messages and is expanded in scroll direction.
 Limit: 50-1000.
+Larger value will cause longer chat updates.
 - `download_msg = 25`
     Number of messages downloaded in chunks for updating chat.
 Discord default is 25.
 Limit: 20-100.
-Larger values means longer waiting time when switching channel and loading chat chunks.
+Larger values will cause longer waiting time when switching channel and loading chat chunks.
 - `convert_timezone = True`
     Use local time.
 If set to False, will show UTC time.
 - `send_typing = True`